-late 14c., prollen, "move about in search of something," of unknown origin, with no known cognates.
-Spelling with -w- is from 1500s (compare bowls), but pronounced "prôll" till late 18c.
-Meaning "go stealthily in search of prey" is first recorded 1580s.
+late 14c., prollen, "rove or wander in a stealthy manner, move about in search of something," a word of unknown origin, with no known cognates.
+Spelling with -w- is from 1500s (compare bowls), but the word was pronounced "prôll" till late 18c.
+Transitive meaning "go stealthily over, as one in search of prey or plunder" is recorded by 1580s.
 Related: Prowled; prowling.
 The noun, in on the prowl, is attested from 1803.